 Legal Compliance Requires:

-An annual or bi-annual inspection of your Racking by a technically competent person i.e. the SEMA Approved Rack Inspector (SARI).
+An annual inspection of your Racking by a technically competent person i.e. the SEMA Approved Rack Inspector (SARI).

 Rack Safety Awareness Courses